cloud-gov/product/.github/ISSUE_TEMPLATE/pages-3-zendesk-sync.md

 ### User Import

 - Download and Import the Users CSV into Google Sheets for editing purposes
-- For "Sperator type" keep it unchanged from "Detect automatically"
+- For "Seperator type" keep it unchanged from "Detect automatically"
 - Delete the columns "Created" and "Last Signed In"
 - Delete all of the content in "ID"
 - The remaning colums should be "ID", "Email", "Organizations" and "Details"